Prince Vsevolod Ivanovich of Russia: Early life

-Prince Vsevolod Ivanovich was the eldest child of Prince John Constantinovich of Russia and Princess Helen of Serbia.
+Prince Vsevolod Ivanovich was the eldest child of Prince John Constantinovich of Russia and his wife, Princess Helen of Serbia.
 He was born on 20 January 1914 at the Marble Palace in St Petersburg.
 In a manifesto issued the next day, Tsar Nicholas II decreed Vsevelod to be a Highness and a Prince of the Imperial Blood.

 On 25 January the Emperor, along with his wife Alexandra and his mother, Dowager Empress Maria Feodorovna, attended the Prince's christening in service conducted in the chapel of the Marble Palace by the personal confessor of the imperial couple.
 Along with the boy's grandmother grand duchess Elizabeth Mavriekievna, Nicholas II was appointed one of his godparents.

-He spent his early years living with his parents in a suite of rooms in the northern wing of Pavlovsk During the First World War, Vsevelod's father, Prince Ivan fought in the army and was decorated as a war hero, he was at the front when the Russian Revolution of 1917 started.
-Vsevelod's mother served as a nurse during the war, while Vsevelod and his sister Catherine were left in St. Petersburg under the care of their paternal grandmother.
+He spent his early years living with his parents in a suite of rooms in the northern wing of Pavlovsk.
+Only seven month after he was born, the First World War started.
+During the war, Vsevelod's father, Prince Ivan fought in the army and was decorated as a war hero, he was at the front when the Russian Revolution of 1917 started.
+His mother Helen, having studied medicine in St. Petersburg before setting aside her studies at the time of his birth, devoted herself to nursing during the Balkan Wars, World War I, and the Russian Revolution.
+Vsevelod and his sister Princess Catherine were left in St. Petersburg under the care of their paternal grandmother.
+In addition to his grandmother, Vsevolod was also cared for by an English governess, Mrs. Erwin.